fouqau4/Git/README.md

 # Standard operating procedure
 1. git clone from the repository
-After make changed on your computer
+//After make changed on your computer
 2. git status
 // to check which file is changed
 3. git add filename